During a crisis you may not be able to rely on others for help.

 - Have you tested your emergency and business continuity arrangements?

-Start by looking at the main risks to your business.
-For example:
+Start by looking at the main risks to your business:

-- Are you reliant on components or services from oversees suppliers who may be located in disaster prone regions?
+- Are you reliant on components or services from overseas suppliers who may be located in disaster prone regions?

 - Do you have back-up plans if these systems fail?